cardboardsphen/bga-template/README.md

 13. Rename file /src/sass/gamename.scss with your game name
 14. Rename file /src/typescript/gamename.ts with your game name
 15. Update gameinfos.inc.php with the basics
-16. Diff with committed files to see if there are any changes in the framework
+16. Diff with committed files to see if there were any changes in the framework that may require adjustments
+17. Ensure that .css and .js files are generated
+18. F1 -> "SFTP: Sync Local -> Remote"
+19. Verify that your game runs on BGA Studio
-17. Build your game
+20. Build your game!